AZ-X/WPF-GO-dnscrypt-proxy-md/README.md

 ## Intro
 A GUI Offline Tool for decrypting and manipulating *.md files used by dnscrypt proxy

-It's a less than three days project from very beginning.
+It was a less than three days project from very beginning.

 Everything looks good ~~except GUI~~ including fancy GUI.

 At least, it works great.

 Wiki pages will be created for guidance.

 Overview